-Healthcare privacy and security teams face the challenge of securing PHI in a multitude of places rather than just one system.
-This makes it challenging to meet compliance as the industry continues to adopt new tools.
-Here are several considerations privacy and security professionals should take when moving forward in their strategy for securing patient information.
+As the industry continues to adopt new tools, healthcare privacy and security teams face the challenge of securing PHI in a multitude of places rather than just one system, creating roadblocks to meeting compliance.
+Here are several considerations for privacy and security professionals when developing a strategy for securing patient information.

-New and emerging technologies in healthcare have taken a variety of forms in healthcare.
+New and emerging technologies have taken a variety of forms in healthcare.
 Below are the top five technological advancements seen in healthcare over the past decade:

-- #1.
-The Electronic Health Record (EHR): EHRs provide reliable access to a patient’s health information, creating a comprehensive picture that can help providers diagnose patient’s problems sooner.
-In 2009, only 16 percent of care providers were using an EHR; by 2017, over 67 percent of providers reported using an EHR.
+#1.
+Electronic Health Records (EHR): EHRs provide reliable access to a patient’s health information, creating a comprehensive picture that can help providers diagnose problems sooner.
+A decade ago, only 16% of care providers were storing their records digitally.
+But according to a 2019 ONC report on hospitals’ use of EHRs, more than 95% of the organizations surveyed utilize digital records.

-- #3.
-Telehealth: Telehealth helps enhance the delivery and support of healthcare, public health, and health education through telecommunication technologies.
-This offers expanded access to care, improved clinical workflows, and better communication along the care continuum.
-Over 96 percent of employers plan to make telehealth available to their employees in 2018.
+#2.
+Telehealth: Telehealth helps enhance the delivery and support of healthcare, public health, and health education through telecommunication.
+This offers expanded access to care, improved clinical workflows, and better communication along the care continuum – through telehealth, patients can speak with a practitioner without ever leaving their homes.

-- #4.
-Sensors and Wearable Technology: Wearable technologies make it possible to collect patient data like vitals and lifestyle information to submit to providers in real time.
+#4.
+Sensors and wearable technology: From Fitbits to Apple Watches, wearable technology makes it possible for providers to collect patient data like vitals and lifestyle information in real time.
 Benefits include more accurate data analysis, and therefore more timely interventions.
-Wearable technology is slated to grow to 210 million devices worth over $30 billion in 2018.
+Wearable technology is slated to grow to 233 million devices worth over $27 billion in 2022.

-In the next decade and beyond, emerging technologies such as artificial intelligence, genomics, blockchain, and synthetic biology will further contribute to healthcare innovation – and further expand the PHI footprint.
+In the coming decade and beyond, emerging technologies such as artificial intelligence, genomics, blockchain, and synthetic biology will further contribute to healthcare innovation – and further expand the PHI footprint.

-What is Considered PHI, and Where is It?
+What is considered PHI, and where is it found?

-Healthcare is capturing the power of these advanced technologies, and in doing so, PHI is now widely dispersed and accessed by a bevy of care workers.
+Healthcare captures the power of these advanced technologies.
+In doing so, PHI is now widely dispersed and accessed by a bevy of care workers.
 This makes it difficult for covered entities and business associates to properly secure PHI and meet compliance.
 Under the HIPAA Security Rule, all applications containing or touching PHI are subject to HIPAA laws.

 PHI is anything that identifies an individual used for healthcare purpose, and may include: